robert-hh/Micropython-Editor/README.md

 **Instead of Ctrl-letter (e.g. Ctrl-Q), Alt-letter (e.g. Alt-Q) or ESC-letter (e.g. ESC followed by Q) can be used, avoiding conflicts with key binding of some terminal emulators.**

-The editor is contained in the files pye_gen.py and pye.py.
+The editor is contained in the files pye_gen.py and pye_core.py.
 Start pye from the REPL prompt e.g. with

-    from pye_gen import pye
+    from pye import pye
     res = pye(object_1, object_2, ..[, tabsize=n][, undo=n])

-You may also use the combined version pye_mp.py resp. pye_mp.mpy:
+You may also use the combined version pye.py resp. pye.mpy:

-    from pye_mp import pye
+    from pye import pye
     res = pye(object_1, object_2, ..[, tabsize=n][, undo=n])

 If object_n is a string, it's considered as the name of a file to be edited